Ultrasound day is always an exciting day, but when you hear you have ultrasound abnormalities it is hard to cope with the news you hear.

 The ultrasound continued and we saw his limbs, his heart, his lungs, everything.
 We finally made it to his brain.
 I begin to see these asterisks get put on his brain.
 Not thinking much about it I just keep watching trying to control the boys because they might not have been on their best behaviors at this point.

 All of a sudden I see the tech go back to the original screen and delete No Abnormalities.
-I quickly panic and ask if something is wrong.
-I am basically told she can’t tell me.
+Holding back the tears I ask if something is wrong.
+I am basically told she can’t tell me but I know there are ultrasound abnormalities.
 She then flips back to the baby and I ask, “Is that his brain?”
 She confirms that it is.
 I wonder what those 4 asterisks mean; what is wrong?
 The tech finishes up and says that she is going to go get the doctor.
 Oh Crap!
 What is Wrong?

 Nothing to Worry About!

-My doctor came around the corner with a smile.
+Soon after waiting for a few minutes, my doctor came around the corner with a smile.
 I must have looked panicked because she smiled even bigger and said that we had nothing to worry about.
-She stated that there were cysts on the choroid
+She stated that there were some ultrasound abnormalities, there are cysts on the choroid

 .
 She said that it was no big deal and we had nothing to worry about.
 We would go to a level 2 ultrasound once the referral went through.
 We had a million questions, all of them unanswered.